kRamekar/Growth_Dashboard/README.md

 #  Growth Dashboard – Power BI Project

 Welcome to the **Growth Dashboard** Power BI project!
-This interactive report is designed to track and visualize business growth metrics over time.
+This interactive report is designed to track and visualise business growth metrics over time.
 Use it to monitor performance, spot trends, and make data-driven decisions.

 ##  Project Overview